xJoeCode/Etch-a-Sketch/README.md

 Live Preview: https://xjoecode.github.io/Etch-a-Sketch/

-This is my version of the Etch-a-Sketch project from the Odin Project. https://www.theodinproject.com/lessons/foundations-etch-a-sketch

 It has inputs to generate the size and colors of the sketchpad as well as the pen/tiles as many times as they want.
 By holding down and dragging across the sketchpad, users can do a sketch.
 It works by changing the background color of the tiles.
 There are buttons to reset the sketchpad as well as options to mouse over instead of dragging.